Openbay/natsy/README.md

 ### Run the tests

-To run the RSpec test suites, run:
+To run the RSpec test suites, first [start the NATS server](#starting-the-nats-server-section).
+Then, run the tests:

 ```bash
 bundle exec rake spec